-4.3.1 Structure of the report
+3.3.1 Structure of the report

-The Committee reviewed 189 items and made recommendations based on the best available evidence and clinical expertise, in consultation with relevant stakeholders.
+The Committee reviewed 188 items and made recommendations based on the best available evidence and clinical expertise, in consultation with relevant stakeholders.
 The Committee's most important provisional recommendations for stakeholder consultation relate to the investigation and management of coronary artery disease (CAD), which includes the restructuring of invasive coronary angiography (ICA) and percutaneous coronary intervention (PCI) items, along with a suite of changes to cardiac imaging and stress-testing items.
 There has also been significant restructuring of the cardiac surgical items, along with a number other changes, to improve the value of the services more broadly.
 Other minor changes and the removal of obsolete items have been recommended to simplify and modernise the MBS.
 The changes focus on the objectives of the MBS Review: to improve access to medical services, encourage best practice, increase value to consumers and the health system, and simplify the MBS to improve patient care.

-An inclusive set of stakeholders were engaged in consultation on the recommendations resulting from this process, which are outlined in this report.
-Following this period of consultation, the Committee considered stakeholder feedback before finalising the recommendations which will be presented to the Taskforce.
-Changes made to recommendations are listed in the addendum which can be found at Appendix E.
+An inclusive set of stakeholders is now engaged in consultation on the recommendations resulting from this process, which are outlined in this report.
+Following this period of consultation, the Committee will consider stakeholder feedback before finalising the recommendations and presenting them to the Taskforce.
 The Taskforce will consider the report and stakeholder feedback before making recommendations to the Minister for Health for consideration by the Government.

-4.3.2 Working group structure
+3.3.2 Working group structure